9 Most Dangerous Invasive Species in Ontario

 2.2 How Many Types of Invasive Species in Ontario Are There?

-Ontario has the most invasive species in all of Canada – more than 180 aquatic invasive species, approximately 500 non-native plants, 39 known forest insects and 10 tree diseases.
+Ontario has the most invasive species in Canada – more than 180 aquatic invasive species, approximately 500 non-native plants, 39 known forest insects, and ten tree diseases.

 2.3 What Is the Most Invasive Species in Ontario?

-Depending on the region, the answer to this will differ, making it a very subjective question. .
+Depending on the region, the answer will differ, making it a very subjective question.

 2.4 How Can These Invasive Species Be Managed?

 Managing invasive species that have already established themselves is difficult, but some steps can be taken.
-To help stop the spread of aquatic invaders, make sure that any vegetation, animals, and dirt are removed from boats and trailers before leaving a location.
+To help stop the spread of aquatic invaders, remove any vegetation, animals, and dirt from boats and trailers before leaving a location.

 Avoid boating through infected areas, clean any sporting goods, and never release or compost unwanted aquarium plants to stop the spread of this disease.
 Find out more here.